 1. Timberland Mt.
 Maddsen

-However, they also sport anti-fatigue technology, which includes a compression-molded EVA midsole and internal TPU shanks.
+These boots feature anti-fatigue technology, which encompasses a compression-molded EVA midsole and internal TPU shanks for enhanced comfort and support.

 2. Timberland White Ledge

-The Timberland White Ledge hiking boots are lightweight footwear designed more so for urban settings, trade work, and general outdoor activities.
+The Timberland White Ledge hiking boots are designed as lightweight footwear, primarily intended for urban environments, trade work, and general outdoor use.

 3. Timberland Chocorua Trail